How to create an app icon: Insights and best practices

 Why app icons are important

-An app icon is typically the first thing someone sees when they encounter your app.
-It provides the first impression of your brand and serves to build brand awareness.
+An app icon is typically the first thing a user sees when they encounter your app.
+It provides the first impression of your brand and builds brand awareness.
 When done well, an elevated app icon can increase conversion.
 However, as you’ll learn in the next two sections, your app icon serves multiple purposes, each of which must be taken into consideration.

-A user can come across your app in the app stores by several methods.
+A user can see your app in an app store through several methods.
 Your icon can be shown in search results, on featured pages, and in charts, category pages, personalized recommendations, and other discovery channels.

-When appearing in the app store, the icon must be sized appropriately, catch the user’s attention and be as memorable as possible.
-Its purpose within the app store is to encourage the user to install your app.
+When appearing in an app store, the icon must be sized appropriately, catch the user’s attention, and be memorable.
+Its purpose within an app store is to encourage the user to install your app.

-Check out the following links to see platform-specific guidelines for app icons:
+Check out the following links to see more in-depth, platform-specific guidelines for app icon size:

 Your application’s icon design must represent your brand values.
 For example, a fintech app may prioritize a design that indicates a safe and secure experience, while mobile games are more likely to prioritize the entertainment on offer.
 Some mobile games may use the image of a popular character for immediate recognition.